brotoo25/firestore-coroutines/README.md

 ## What's this?

-Set of Kotlin extension functions that consume Firestore Collections and Documents asynchronous making use of Coroutines.
+Set of Kotlin extension functions that consume Firestore Collections and Documents asynchronously making use of Coroutines.

 ## Download